 The use of collaborative work tracking software is another method that project managers may quickly identify possible issues and steer clear of pointless status meetings.
 You may spend your time talking to those who are behind schedule or who aren't reporting their progress while giving team members whose assignments are updated and on track more time to complete their work.

-A competent project manager prevents potential conflict by following up with team members frequently, either by phone or in person, to find out how things are going and whether any work-related or personal issues need to be resolved.
+A good PM prevents potential conflict by following up with team members frequently, either by phone or in person, to find out how things are going and whether any work-related or personal issues need to be resolved.